nandoviski/bring-me-food-aws/client/README.md

 - Add delivery price to the order on database and frontend + Add a way for the chef to set the delivery price in his settings page
 - Validate on checkout that all the meals in the cart belong to the same chef
 - A non chef user should not be able to access the chef's page (like account/chef/dashboard)
+- Design update pages other than navbar, homepage and how it works page (like footer, chef's page, etc)

 # General